The Vulture Stone of Gobekli Tepe: The World’s First Pictogram?

-The scorpion occupies a timeless role in the history of medicine and magic.
-For millennia the animal has inspired images expressing human experiences of danger, pain, and desire.
-Although a creature of forbidding underworlds it can also be a guardian and counter to baleful forces.
-Its prominence on the vulture stone would therefore seem apposite and indicative that similar meanings were applied to this creature.
-The scorpion has also enjoyed an enduring career in astronomy.
-Scorpio is amongst the earliest recorded constellations and features in allegories based on astronomical movement.
+Scorpions are timelessly strange creatures with key roles in mythology, medicine and magic.
+For millennia scorpion images are used to express human experiences of danger, pain, and desire.
+Although an arachnid of forbidding underworlds, the scorpion can also be a guardian and counter to baleful forces.
+Its presence in the context of the vulture stone imagery would therefore seem indicative that similar meanings were applied to this creature during the PPNA.
+The scorpion has also enjoyed a long career in astronomy.
+Scorpius is amongst the earliest recorded constellations and features in zodiacs and mythologies based on celestial movement.

 Suns, Heads and Vultures

-It would be misleading to perceive the activity on the vulture stone as an “iconography of horror” as some have, as if the head of the decapitated man was the playing of an infernal spirit in some diabolical charade.
-A notion of ascent is present but there is clearly more going on than a sky burial.
-(Ascent to a sky world above or descent to an underworld below are synonymous in terms of the otherworldly wisdom acquired.)
-The scene expresses a timeless genre of human experience defined by death, dismemberment, and ascent which adheres within mystery rites of initiation of all eras.
-The death involved, however, is mystical and involves a voyage to the threshold of death without dying.
-The initiate shaman, priest, or magician thereby returns to the world revived and spiritualized or, so to speak, shamanized.
+It would be wrong to perceive the vulture stone relief as an iconography of horror as if the head of the man were the playing of an infernal spirit in some diabolical charade.
+A notion of ascent is arguably present but there is more going on than a sky burial or mortuary ritual.
+The scene possibly expresses a timeless genre of human experience defined by death, dismemberment, and ascent, although ascent to a sky world above or descent to an underworld below are synonymous in terms of the otherworldly wisdom acquired.
+The death involved is mystical rather than physical and involves experiential voyage to the threshold of death without dying.
+The shaman, priest, or magician thereby returns to the world spiritualized or shamanized.

-Such experiences not only expand the consciousness of an individual, they also become meaningful for groups who mythologize the initiates and their experiences.
-However, over time both fade from memory unless integrated within observable megalithic statements and/or aligned to recurring phenomena which re-enact them.
-In regards to the vulture stone it is significant that during circa 9,600 BC the sun rose in Scorpio at the summer solstice, as can be determined from sequencing software.
-Despite the central gnomon-like pillars of Enclosure D orientating south for good reasons, from the ritual station (rather than observatory) of the vulture stone, the sun would soar overhead on the longest day of the year.
-But would it be incongruous that the vulture’s ‘ball’ was the sun and a severed head at the same time?
+Whatever enlightening experiences individuals may acquire, they become meaningful to groups who mythologize the rare, holy people who have had such experiences.
+Moreover, these often become integrated within megalithic statements or aligned to recurring phenomena which are seen to re-enact them.
+Regarding the vulture stone, it is significant that during circa 9,600 BCE the Sun rose in Scorpius at the summer solstice, so that the Sun would soar overhead on the longest day of the year.
+But would it be incongruous that the vulture’s ‘ball’ referenced the Sun and a ritually severed head at the same time?
 It would not.